K&J Magnetics mascot, Joe Magneato

 • Are there health or safety concerns with neo magnets?

 There are no known health concerns with exposure to permanent magnetic fields.
 There may be issues with people with pacemakers or other implanted medical devices handling or being around strong magnets.
 We are not medical professionals, so we cannot offer complete guidance on pacemaker safety.
 We've shared what we do know in our article about Pacemaker Safety.
 Please consult a physician for this information.
 There are several safety concerns when handling strong magnets.
-Please refer to our Safety Page for complete details.
+Please refer to our neodymium magnet safety page for complete details.

 • Will magnets harm my electronics?